 Use of health data in RDI activities

 Research, development and innovation will benefit from better access to data.
-The projects will survey the bottlenecks of the use of data and seek new solutions for using data.
+The projects identified the bottlenecks of the use of data and sought new solutions for using data.

 What is it about?